TFTP server with dnsmasq¶

 find /srv/tftp/firmwares/ -type f -printf '%T+ %p\n' | sort

-# Delete obsolete image (check no symlinks point to it)
+# Check no symlinks point to the candidate before deleting

 find /srv/tftp/ -type l -lname '*<filename>' -print